UnitedEffects/core-eos-oidc-authorizer/README.md

 * **CLIENT_SECRET**: (optional - not recommended) This is required if PKCE is false, opaque tokens are passed, and CLIENT_ID is provided.
 It is used to introspect opaque tokens.
 We typically recommend that you use PKCE Code Authorization flow (PKCE = true) to avoid having to pass secrets.
 * **PKCE**: (optional - recommended true) Proof Key for Code Exchange, used during code authorization flow and allows a client to exchange a code for the token without having to pass a client secret.
 Examples below use the PKCE Code Authorization flow.
 * **GET_USER**: (optional - not recommended) This will do a GET CORE_URI/AUTH_GROUP/me REST call using the token once validated to obtain scope limited user data.
 THIS WILL ONLY WORK WITH OPAQUE TOKENS AND IS OTHERWISE IGNORED.
 * **INCLUDE_CONTEXT**: (optional - recommended true) When true this will include the decoded token information in the context.
 KEEP IN MIND, context properties must be key/value strings.
-To that end, anything included in context that is not a string value (booleans, numbers, objects) are passwed through JSON.stringify first.
+To that end, anything included in context that is not a string value (booleans, numbers, objects) are passed through JSON.stringify first.
 You will need to use a JSON.parse(...) in your code to access those properties.

 ## Build